 It’s estimated that the amount of data stored by businesses worldwide is doubling every 1.2 years, and video content represents a growing piece of that quickly growing big data pie.
 In the next two years, Gartner estimates that large businesses will stream 16 hours of video per employee per month.
 That’s 45 minutes of enterprise video watched per employee every business day.

 For IT organizations and enterprise content management (ECM) teams, this means that video needs to be a core part of your ECM strategy.
-The challenge, however, is that video is fundamentally different than all other types of content stored and managed by enterprises.
+The challenge, however, is that video is fundamentally different from all other types of content stored and managed by enterprises.
 The way video is accessed by employees, the way it’s searched, the amount of bandwidth and storage it consumes, and the analytics requirements all make video unique in the world of enterprise content management.

 Click below to watch the conversation:

-File size – Video files are massive compared to documents, forms, images, and other data managed within the enterprise.
+Video file size – Video files are massive compared to documents, forms, images, and other data managed within the enterprise.
 Even a short video can exceed the file size limits of leading ECM systems.
 For example, in SharePoint 2013, the default max file size is 50MB.
 A five-minute 1280×720 webcam video or screencast can take up 60-80MB on disk, and a 1-minute video recorded with an iPhone 5s can exceed 80MB.
 Even when SharePoint’s file size limit is raised to the maximum boundary of 2GB, it’s not enough to hold a 30-minute iPhone video.

-How they’re accessed – Videos aren’t downloaded in the same way that documents and other file types are.
+How videos are accessed – Videos aren’t downloaded in the same way that documents and other file types are.
 Instead, videos are streamed in chunks, so that at any time, you only have a small portion of the video on your hard drive.
 In addition, different versions of a video may be streamed to various devices based on their constraints.
 For example, an employee watching a video in their desktop web browser may receive a 1080p HD video, while someone viewing from their smartphone may receive a lower-resolution version of that same video.

-Search – Searching for video content has traditionally been much more challenging than searching other content such as documents, web pages and email, which are comprised of text.
+Searching Videos – Searching for video content has traditionally been much more challenging than searching other content such as documents, web pages and email, which are comprised of text.
 By contrast, video is effectively an opaque blob of bytes, and as a result, you need different technology such as automatic metadata extraction, speech-to-text, and optical character recognition to search inside videos.

-Analytics – With video content, it often isn’t enough to simply know how many times a particular recording was accessed.
+Video Analytics – With video content, it often isn’t enough to simply know how many times a particular recording was accessed.
 Content owners may want to know who watched each video, and whether they watched to completion – this is particularly important for training and compliance videos.